Professional Experience Programs

 IC EXPLORER INTERNSHIP PROGRAM

-Summer internships are typically 10-11 weeks of full-time work beginning in May or June.
-Students interested in participating in any of the programs should watch for application announcements late in the fall semester.
+Internships are available during the academic year and during the summer.
+Students interested in participating in any of the programs should watch for application announcements each semester.
 Interested students should contact the Office of Career Readiness & Experiential Learning.
 Program partners have included:

 ABRAHAM LINCOLN PRESIDENTIAL LIBRARY AND MUSEUM

 Interns have the opportunity to work in various areas of the library and museum in Springfield.
-The museum offers the areas of education, facility management, theatre, guest services, marketing and volunteers.
-The library gives the intern experience in working with historical documents on Illinois and American history.
+The site offers the areas of education, facility management,marketing and acquisitions, among others.

 HENSON ROBINSON ZOO